-The aim of the BCLA Fellowship scheme is to recognise a member’s esteem in the field of contact lenses and the anterior eye.
-It allows them to use the affix FBCLA, which shows their commitment to the Association and any significant contribution they may have made to field.
-Since the scheme was launched in 2006, a total of 200 professionals from the international community of contact lens industry and practice have become BCLA Fellows following viva voce assessment at the BCLA Clinical Conference.
+The BCLA Fellowship scheme recognises contributions and commitments in the field of contact lenses and the anterior eye.
+It allows them to use the post nominal letters FBCLA, which shows their commitment to the Association and significant contribution they have made within these specialist areas.
+Since the scheme was launched in 2006 over 200 professionals from the international community of contact lens practice, academia and industry have become BCLA Fellows.
 Find out who's a BCLA Fellow.

-BCLA Fellowships awarded at the BCLA Clinical Conference, Manchester 2019
+BCLA Fellowships awarded at the 2023 BCLA Clinical Conference

 BCLA Fellowship Application Process